 - Re-design and landscaping of the north garden by the weeping cherry tree.

 - New plantings in front of the Library.

 - Contributions to the Librarian’s annual programs budget.

-- Rental of books from “Talking About Books” for the Book Group.
+- Postage for Interlibrary Loans of books for the Book Group.